 So, let’s look at the facts and find out when to change your mattress.

 How Often Should You Change Your Mattress?

-Many people recommend that you change your mattress every eight years, however this may not always be the ideal time.
-Mattresses can last longer, or need replacing sooner, depending on the material they are made of and how they have been used.
-In fact, a high-quality mattress can last up to 10 years if well cared for.
+Many people recommend changing your mattress every eight years; however, this may not always be the ideal time.
+Mattresses can last longer or could need replacing sooner, depending on the material they are made of and how they have been used.
+A high-quality mattress can last up to 10 years if well cared for.

-Although this is the recommend timeframe, there are instances when your hand may be forced and you may have to make an investment a little ahead of schedule.
+Although this is the recommended timeframe, there are instances when outside circumstances may force your hand, and you may have to invest a little ahead of schedule.
 For example, if:

 How to Look After Your Mattress

 For Happy Beds’ top tips for looking after your mattress and ensuring it stays its best for longer, take a look at our Care Guide.

 Here, you’ll find helpful advice such as how to air your mattress, when to flip or rotate it, and how to remove stains.